A WebAssembly interpreter.

 runtime options.

-When toywasm is built with fixed-sized values,
+When toywasm is built to use fixed-sized values,

 (-D TOYWASM_USE_SMALL_CELLS=OFF

-) an access to a local is O(1).
+) an access to a local is naturally

-the above mentioned cli options.
+of the above mentioned cli options.

 Type annotations for value-polymorphic instructions.